Home Trading strategies Failed Bounce Trading Strategy – (A Failed Bounce Is Normally Followed By...

-Failed Bounce Trading Strategy – (A Failed Bounce Is Normally Followed By Rising Prices)
+Failed Bounce Trading Strategy – (A Failed Bounce Often Precedes Rising Prices)

 The failed bounce trading strategy: Rob Hanna at Quantifiable Edges had an interesting article some days ago about bounces in the S&P 500.
 Let’s test his idea and turn it into a testable hypothesis: